 FOR IMMEDIATE RELEASE

 MORGANTOWN, W.Va.
-(December 10, 2019) – With the 2019 AMSOIL Grand National Cross Country (GNCC) Series presented by Specialized, an AMA National Championship, complete, the annual GNCC Night of Champions took place this past weekend, December 6 and 7, at the Morgantown Marriott at Waterfront Place in Morgantown, West Virginia.
-Over 1,300 racers and family members from all over the country came together to celebrate the prestigious accomplishments of the top 10 racers in each championship class.
+(December 23, 2021) – As the 2021 Grand National Cross Country (GNCC) Series presented by Specialized, an AMA National Championship, came to an end in October, the GNCC Night of Champions took place on Saturday, December 10 and Sunday, December 11, at the Morgantown Marriott at Waterfront Place in Morgantown, West Virginia.

-On Friday evening, Walker Fowler celebrated his fifth-straight ATV GNCC National Championship.
-Fowler was presented his diamond-studded championship ring, which now has five diamonds placed on it.
-Kailub Russell took home Motorcycle Rider of the Year honors on Saturday after earning his seventh-straight GNCC National Championship.
-Russell was awarded his championship ring, with seven diamonds placed in it to represent his championship titles.
+On Friday Evening, Walker Fowler celebrated his seventh-straight GNCC National Championship.
+Fowler was presented his diamond-studded championship ring, which now holds seven diamonds on it.
+Then on Saturday, Benjamin Kelley was presented the Motorcycle Rider of the Year award, along with his championship ring that holds one diamond representing his first-ever GNCC National Championship.

-A full list of the 2019 Specialty Award Winners can be found below:
+A full list of 2021 Specialty Award Winners can be found below: